waltonR1/ancient-dna-viz/docs/API_REFERENCE_EN.md

 3. If the clustering result contains multiple clusters, compute the average silhouette score;
 4. Record `(k, score)` into a list;
 5. Select the clustering number `best_k` with the highest silhouette score and return it.
+6. When the clustering result of a certain k degenerates into a single cluster, its silhouette coefficient is denoted as -1.

 **Example:**